-To many people, the kitchen is the heart of the home.
+To many people, the kitchen is the most important room in the house.
 After all, it’s the place where the family gathers to raid the fridge and catch up in the morning for breakfast.
 However, the outdoor patio area or balcony, with garden pots, nature, and spectacular views, is coming in at a close second.

 Many people are beginning to see the value in creating exceptional indoor-outdoor flow with their home.
 They want a property that’s as comfortable outside as it is indoors.
 Most importantly, they want an outdoor oasis with an emphasis on nature so that they can step out into a paradise on their doorstep.
 These plants might be able to help achieve that look of a global gardening.